fengtan/ldap-explorer/README.md

 4. Under panel **Connections**, click on the connection to activate it
 5. Now you may browse the tree, manage bookmarks and run search queries from the **Tree**, **Bookmarks** and **Search** panels, respectively

-Note that connections have a field **Maximum number of entries to return** to limit the size of LDAP responses.
-Most LDAP servers will return at most 1,000 entries regardless of this setting.
-If an LDAP query returns more than this limit then you will be shown an error, in which case you may try to increase the limit.

 ### TLS

 A fieldset **TLS options** shows up if: